sentinelfoxinc/knowledge-base/index.md

 Our team works with a wide range of modern tools and platforms:

-**Infrastructure & Automation:** Terraform, Ansible, Helm **Observability & Monitoring:** Grafana, Prometheus, New Relic **Security & Access:** Cloudflare Zero Trust, Twingate, AWS KMS **Continuous Integration & Delivery:** GitHub Actions, ArgoCD, Docker **Cloud Optimization:** Cloud Custodian, Komiser, OptScale
+**Infrastructure & Automation:** Terraform, Ansible, Helm.
+**Observability & Monitoring:** Grafana, Prometheus, New Relic.
+**Security & Access:** Cloudflare Zero Trust, Twingate, AWS KMS.
+**Continuous Integration & Delivery:** GitHub Actions, ArgoCD, Docker.
+**Cloud Optimization:** Cloud Custodian, Komiser, OptScale.

 ## 🔍 Our Vision

 >  To build cloud-native ecosystems that are secure by design, cost-efficient by automation, and intelligent by architecture.

-We don’t just adapt to the latest technologies — we shape how they’re used to make cloud environments smarter, faster, and safer.
+We don’t just adapt to the latest technologies — we **shape how they’re used** to make cloud environments smarter, faster, and safer.

 ## 🧩 About This Knowledge Hub